vitalitylearning2021/problemSolvingPyCUDA/index.md

                             (dsq + 1e-14)) * dy / (dr + 1e-7)
 ```

-Such function implements the term within the summation in
-([\[Forces\]](#Forces)).
-It should only be noticed that the computation
-occurs only if the particles `p` and `q` are active and if the particle
-exerting the force, namely, particle `q`, is different from particle
-`p`.
-It should also be underlined that, when the particles are very
-close each other, the distance `dr` and the squared distance `dsq`
-become very close and this can lead to overflow issues.
-To prevent
-overflow, small quantities are summed up to them.
-Another point to
-highlight is that the force that particle `q` exerts on particle `p` is
-equal and opposite to that exerted by particle `p` on particle `q`.
-This
-means that matrices `forcesx` and `forcesy` could be partially filled
-while the remaining parts determined by symmetry.
-The shown code does
-not exploit such an expedient, thus uselessly burdening the computation.
+Such function implements the term within the summation in [\[32\]](#Forces).
+It should only be noticed that the computation occurs only if the particles `p` and `q` are active and if the particle exerting the force, namely, particle `q`, is different from particle `p`.
+It should also be underlined that, when the particles are very close each other, the distance `dr` and the squared distance `dsq` become very close and this can lead to overflow issues.
+To prevent overflow, small quantities are summed up to them.
+Another point to highlight is that the force that particle `q` exerts on particle `p` is equal and opposite to that exerted by particle `p` on particle `q`.
+This means that matrices `forcesx` and `forcesy` could be partially filled while the remaining parts determined by symmetry.
+The shown code does not exploit such an expedient, thus uselessly burdening the computation.
 This choice owes to simplicity.
 The second used function is `updatekv` reported below

 ``` python